Textiles Faculty

 A Northern Illinois native, Lynn earned a degree in Textiles and Clothing with a minor in Art (weaving).
 She began her own business a few years out of school creating her own line of handwoven apparel and accessories.
 Her work has been shown in art shows and galleries nationally.
 She began teaching at The Fine Line in 2003 specializing in kumihimo (Japanese braiding).

-BETH DUNCAN; Weaving
+BETH DUNCAN; Weaving, Sewing

 Beth began weaving at age 17, on a home-made loom constructed of 2×4’s by her then boyfriend.
 Self-taught, she wove through high school and college, including one year at the School of the Art Institute of Chicago.
 Looms and yarns were stored away during a long period of raising children and full-time employment.
 But the loom came out of storage in January of 2009 and the weaving has been abundant ever since.
 She has experimented with many woven structures, fine tuned her color-eye and realized her passion – weaving.
 Beth is anxious to share what she has learned with others.
 Since she was self-taught, she is aware of the many benefits of a class situation.
 She also enjoys spending time with that old loom building boyfriend, who she has been married to for 35 years.